 For other Policies, General Information or Proof of Residence, click here.

 The City provides eligible, low-income Mountain View families limited financial assistance to register children for recreation classes.
 To qualify, applicants must be a Mountain View resident and qualify through the Community Services Agency (CSA) screening process (subject to Santa Clara County HUD guidelines).
 Upon eligibility, recipients will either receive a 90% Financial Assistance Waiver up to $500 per child (10% of the class price must be paid out of pocket) OR a 75% Financial Assistance Waiver up to $400 per child (25% of the class price must be paid out of pocket).
 FAP allocations do not cover any material fees.
 Material fees must be paid out of pocket.
 FAP is good for one year (September 1 through August 31) and does not apply to Adult Classes, Golf, Tennis, Lap Swims, and Special Events.
-For more information, call the Community Services Agency at (650) 968-0836.

 The City of Mountain View is always looking for opportunities to add to the classes and camps offered each session.
 If you are interested in teaching a class or camp for the City, please review the Contractor Handbook first to ensure requirements can be met, specifically insurance requirements.
 If you're ready to proceed, please submit a Class Proposal Form to the Recreation Division for consideration.
 Class Proposals are typically due four months before the Activity Guide is mailed out: